-BETTER BANG FOR THE BUCK WITH
+BETTER BANG FOR THE BUCK WITH IMMEDIATE EXPENSING.

-IMMEDIATE EXPENSING.

 Given the rising costs of the IRA, full expensing offers better value.
 The key is that full expensing delivers far more return on investment.
 The IRA subsidies, as generous as they are, only spur investment in eligible sectors.
 Investors and project developers would have pursued these projects regardless, and many certainly produce electricity at times when grid users do not want the electricity.
 Perhaps worst of all, subsidies for specific sources cannot match the innovation enabled by full expensing.
 Full expensing encourages all kinds of productive investment that cannot be foreseen.

-Tax Foundation analysts estimate that full expensing stimulate economic growth - boosting GDP by 1.8 percent in the long run expensive.
+Perhaps worst of all, the best estimates of the emissions effects of the IRA are disappointing and expensive.
 Fisher and Loucks estimate a per-ton cost of the IRA's carbon abatement at between \$224 and \$535, depending on study assumptions.
 Philip Rossetti at R Street estimates a lower cost per ton at \$172, but this is still expensive.
 Rossetti also shows that pulling back on much of the IRA can reduce costs without sacrificing environmental improvements.
-The most recent Environmental Protection Agency report puts the social cost of carbon (SCC) at \$190.
-It is worth noting that the SCC is highly dependent on changes to the models' inputs used to calculate the figure, namely, discount rates.
+The most recent Environmental Protection Agency report puts the social cost of carbon (SCC) at \$190.31 It is worth noting that the SCC is highly dependent on changes to the models' inputs used to calculate the figure, namely, discount rates.
 In 2018, the Trump administration revised the SCC from the Obama administration's \$40 per ton to \$1 and \$7 per ton in 2020.